mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 This research was generously sponsored by [Oculus](https://www.oculus.com/), which turned out to be a great fit because the Oculus touch controller and Avatar SDK provide a fantastic way to _interact_ with a physics simulation in virtual reality.

 My goal for this project was to see if it was be possible to network a large number of physically simulated cubes that players can interact with in VR.
-Ideally players should have no perceived latency when picking up, moving and placing cubes.
+Ideally players should have no latency when picking up, moving, placing and throwing cubes.
 The stretch goal: players should be able to construct stable stacks of cubes, stacks that network without any jitter or instability.

 I'm happy to report this work was a success, and thanks to the generosity of Oculus, the full source code of my implementation in Unity is available [here](...).
 Please try this demo in virtual reality before continuing.
 While the rest of this article will explain how the demo was implemented, it's no substitute for actually getting in there in there and experiencing it.